 Still resisting resistance training?
 Take a look at the following body changes that take place as we age and how strength training counteracts each.

-l Muscle strength decrease.
-Muscle strength is related directly to quality of life.
-When muscle strength degenerates, energy goes along with it.
+- Muscle strength decreases.
+Muscle strength is related directly to the quality of life.
+When muscle strength degenerates, the energy goes along with it.
 Increased muscle tissue increases energy in general.